Public Service Loan Forgivness and School Psychologists

 In This Section

-Posted by Kelly Vaillancourt Strobach PhD, NASP Director, Government Relations
+By: Kelly Vaillancourt Strobach PhD, NASP Director, Government Relations

 In 2007, the Public Service Loan Forgiveness Program (PSLF) was signed into law.
 Since 10 years of payments and full time employment are a prerequisite for forgiveness, eligible loans can be forgiven for the first time beginning in October 2017, for those who have met the forgiveness criteria and have followed all the necessary steps to have their loans forgiven (more on the requirements later).
 This program extends loan forgiveness to public service employees, including those who work in a public school setting.
 There are very specific requirements that must be met in order for loans to be forgiven after making qualifying payments over 120 months, while concurrently being employed at an eligible work site.
 Over the years, NASP has created several resources about PSLF, which are available on our website.
 However, the most reliable source of information about PSLF is the US Department of Education Office of Federal Student Aid.
 This website has a wealth of information regarding PSLF, including an FAQ and other critical information that is updated on a regular basis.
 A few of the most commonly asked questions are summarized below, but you are encouraged to consult all of the resources made available from the Department of Education.
 If you have specific questions about your unique situation, please contact your loan servicer or the Department of Education.